dbcelm/resources/README.md

 ============================================================================================================

 ### Hello world!
-We will try our best to make sure this is the finest curated list of all DevOps resources at one place.
-Help us by fixing our mistakes and adding more useful links.
+I try my best to keep maintaining the finest curated list of all DevOps resources that I come across in my day to day work which add additional value to my work and help building the community.
+Help me add new resources if you feel if there's a better one.
 Thanks!